simple-salesforce/simple-salesforce/README.rst

 When instantiating a `Salesforce` object, it's also possible to include an instance of `requests.Session`.
-This is to allow for specialized session handling not otherwise exposed by simple_salesoforce.
+This is to allow for specialized session handling not otherwise exposed by simple_salesforce.

 For example: